-The CPF invests in the Certificate of Deposit Account Registry Service ("CDARS").
+In 2021, the CPF invested in the Certificate of Deposit Account Registry Service ("CDARS").
 The CDARS program allows the Organization to purchase certificates of deposit, each within the applicable federal insurance limit, from participating U.S. banks.
-All certificates of deposit are recorded at amortized cost and are scheduled to mature in 2022.
-Funds from the maturity of certificates of deposit are generally reinvested in certificates of deposit.
+All certificates of deposit were recorded at amortized cost and matured in 2022.
+The balance of the CDARS at maturity were \$2,529,224 and were re-invested into the Client Protection Fund Vanguard account, which consists of mutual funds, and cash.